-The Apple Card.
+The Apple Card

 Apple has tried to get consumers to adopt Apple Pay as their primary source of payment but hasn’t been very successful.
 It only has about 32 million users, compared to apps like Venmo & PayPal which have about 267 million users.

 More people will use their phones to pay for items and more retailers will accept payments by phone.
-But, there are also a lot of drawback and many reasons consumers should be careful.
+But, there is also a lot of drawback and many reasons consumers should be careful.

 Apple is claiming their stake in the financial services industry and changing the way consumers manage payments and manage their spending.
-This will take the hardware maker deep into financial services while capturing its 1.4 billion users in its ecosystem forever.
+This will take them deep into financial services while capturing its 1.4 billion users in its ecosystem forever.

 “It is empowering financial services at the most basic level,” Richard Crone, a payment consultant said.
 “What the iPod was to the music industry, and what the iPhone was for cell phones, so is the Apple Card to financial services.”